MaxV6ft4/Election_Analysis/README.md

     - Charles Casper Stockham received 23.0% of the vote with 85,213 votes.
     - Diana DeGette received 73.8% of the vote with 272,892 votes.
     - Raymon Anthony Doane received 3.1% of the vote with 11,606 votes.
-- The winner of the election was:
+- Therefore, the winner of the election was:
     - Diana DeGette, who received 73.8% of the vote with 272,892 votes.

 ## Challenge Overview